rusudinu/hardcoreentrepreneur-auth-api/README.md

 - this is just a demo, DO NOT USE THIS IN PRODUCTION / APPS OUTSIDE THE CONTEST due to the fact that the passwords are not being encrypted
 - in the modern days a login system is usually based on auth tokens
 - whi are passwords not encrypted? for the simplicity of the demo / api
+- the API will be closed after the contest ends (22nd May, 2021) (all the links to the api, will not work)

 ## Others